 Sydney Parker, WA

-Sydney graduated New York University with degrees in Journalism and Dramatic Writing.
-After completing an internship at Saturday Night Live, she worked for a senior literary agent, assessing manuscript submissions and collaborating with editors.
+Sydney graduated from New York University with degrees in Journalism and Dramatic Writing.
+After completing an internship at Saturday Night Live, she worked for a senior literary agent assessing manuscript submissions and collaborating with editors.
 Her passion for serving vulnerable populations took her into the non-profit field where she managed a Holocaust museum, provided palliative care to children with terminal illness, and supported kids with severe autism.
 Today, Sydney is a full-time journalist.
 Her writing on social justice topics and interviews with famous comedians have appeared in The Guardian, The Atlantic, Seattle Met Magazine, and many other major publications.

 As a Story Terrace writer, Sydney interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 My passion for pigeons first ignited in New York City.
 While my friends took in the breathtaking skyscrapers and breakdance battles in the cultural epicenter of the universe, I watched the city’s pigeons do their funny pigeon dance and giggled like a woman in love.

 I was tickled by their iridescent heads bobbing about on their chubby pigeon bodies as they casually weaved around frantic New Yorkers rushing to do all the things important New Yorkers do.
 It brought me peace to know that while I was fretting about school, work, and finding love, the pigeons were defecating at will, copulating on the Statue of Liberty, and eating leftover pizza.